jacebrowning/dropthebeat/README.md

 Installation
 ------------

-DropTheBeat can be installed with pip:
+DropTheBeat can be installed with 'pip':

     pip install DropTheBeat